-In addition to the change in the water tier block structure to promote rate consistency and recognizing the objective of the Town to implement a wastewater flow charge as discussed later in this report, it is further recommended that the water usage tiered structure be modified as follows:
+In addition to the change in the water tier block structure to promote rate consistency and recognizing the objective of the Town to implement a wastewater flow charge as discussed later in this report, it is further recommended that the water usage tiered structure be modified to more fully provide a conservation pricing signal.
+In the design of the rates, the City Commission and the Financial Advisory Board (FAB) provided significant input in the rate structure which ultimately resulted in the following proposed rates:

-1. The first block should continue to be structured to reflect "essential use" water demands (i.e., indoor use such as bathing, cooking, cleaning, etc.) and the first block is recommended to be maintained except for an expansion of the block by 1,000 gallons to get rounded monthly demand (i.e., 10,000 gallons per month).
-2. To increase water conservation incentives yet recognize differences in discretionary and excessive use, it is recommended that a stronger pricing signal be recognized based on our understanding of the conservation objectives of the water management districts and a review of rate structures for other jurisdictions.
-The proposed water use tier adjustments would include i) having a second tier with the same usage range as the first tier which would link to the same capacity allocated to an

-EDU; ii) having the third tier rate with the same usage range as the first block that would also link to the capacity of an EDU but would be priced higher to reflect a water use considered as being excessive; and iii) a fourth block that would further promote water conservation.
+1. The first block should continue to be structured to reflect "essential use" water demands (i.e., indoor use such as bathing, cooking, cleaning, etc.) and the first block was determined to be set at a low usage level of 10,000 gallons per bi-monthly and at a life-line (low cost) rate to provide benefit to low water users and multi-family dwelling units.
+2. To increase water conservation incentives yet recognize differences in discretionary and excessive use, it is recommended that a stronger pricing signal be recognized based on our understanding of the conservation objectives of the water management district and a review of rate structures for other jurisdictions.
+The proposed water use tier adjustments would include i) having a second tier with the same usage range as the first tier which would link to the same capacity allocated to an EDU (collectively the first two tiers being considered as being primarily for essential or indoor water use); ii) having the third tier rate that would be considered as being related to discretionary use that would be priced higher than the essential use blocks; and iii) a fourth and fifth block that would further provide a stronger pricing incentive to promote water conservation which would be targeted to water use that would be considered as being excessive.

-Based on these rate structure modifications to promote rate consistency among the customer classes, the following rate blocks are being recommended:
+Based on these rate structure modifications as developed by the City Commission and the FAB, which also promotes rate consistency among the customer classes, the following rate blocks and consumption rates were identified for consideration:

-Comparison of Existing and Proposed Water Consumption Blocks - Per Unit Class and Water Use Block Designation Existing Proposed Residential / Commercial (Expanded per Unit): Block 1 0 - 19,000 Gallons 0 - 20,000 Gallons Block 2 20,000 - 50,000 Gallons 20,000 - 40,000 Gallons Block 3 51,000 Gallons or More 41,000 - 60,000 Gallons Block 4 61,000 Gallons or More Master-Metered Residential (Expanded per Unit): Block 1 0 - 13,000 Gallons 0 - 20,000 Gallons Block 2 14,000 - 23,000 Gallons 20,000 - 40,000 Gallons Block 3 24,000 Gallons or More 41,000 - 60,000 Gallons Block 4 61,000 Gallons or More
+Comparison of Existing and Proposed Water Consumption Blocks - Per Unit Class and Water Use Block Designation Existing Proposed Residential / Commercial (Expanded per Unit): Block 1 0 - 19,000 Gallons 0 - 10,000 Gallons Block 2 20,000 - 50,000 Gallons 10,001 - 20,000 Gallons Block 3 51,000 Gallons or More 20,001 - 55,000 Gallons Block 4 55,001 - 80,000 Gallons Block 5 80,001 Gallons or More Master-Metered Residential (Expanded per Unit): Block 1 0 - 13,000 Gallons 0 - 10,000 Gallons Block 2 14,000 - 23,000 Gallons 10,001 - 20,000 Gallons Block 3 24,000 Gallons or More 20,001 - 55,000 Gallons Block 4 55,001 - 80,000 Gallons Block 4 80,001 Gallons or More